The .com Monopoly: 1.36 Billion Hostnames, 42.7% of the Internet, and Why Nothing Else Comes Close

 The Regulatory Response

-In November 2024, Senator Elizabeth Warren and Representative Jerry Nadler wrote to the DOJ and NTIA urging an investigation into whether Verisign holds "monopoly power in violation of the Sherman Act."
-They cited a 30%+ price increase since 2018 with no service improvement, and stock buybacks worth over 75% of 2023 revenue.
+In November 2024, Senator Elizabeth Warren and Representative Jerry Nadler wrote to the DOJ and NTIA urging an investigation into whether Verisign holds "monopoly power in violation of the Sherman Act," citing a 30%+ price increase since 2018 with no service improvement and stock buybacks worth a large share of revenue.
 NTIA itself acknowledged that "a reduction in .com prices would be in the public interest" but stated it "does not have authority to set .com domain prices."
+Three days after the Warren–Nadler letter, ICANN renewed Verisign's .com contract through 2030.

 The Geopolitical Dimension